Doublevil/scbspeedrun/levels/all_lvl/RAM/RAM1.md

   [![Strat animation](https://github.com/Doublevil/scbspeedrun/blob/main/media/levels/RAM/RAM1_ShortcutStrat.webp)](https://github.com/Doublevil/scbspeedrun/blob/main/media/levels/RAM/RAM1_ShortcutStrat.mp4?raw=true)

   **Notes**
   - Use this one if you can't use SD storage.
+Be careful though, this one is more precise.
 </details>

 ---